-7.6.4 Have activities been defined and resourced for the next phase?
+7.6.3 Are arrangements for the next stage defined and resourced?

-Evidence expected Status/Ref □ è Plan showing roles, responsibilities, training requirements, internal and external resources, skills requirements and any project management mentoring resources available; • Involvement from a business, end-user and technical perspective; Delivery strategy identifies key review and decision points, including preliminary reviews; and Appropriate standard form of contract identified as the baseline for later adaptations as required.
+Î Evidence expected Status/Ref Plan showing roles, responsibilities, training requirements, internal and external resources, skills requirements and project management mentoring resources available; Involvement from a business, user and technical perspective; Key review and decision points, including preliminary reviews, identified; and Appropriate standard form of contract identified as baseline for later adaptations as required.

-7.6.5 Does the project team have appropriate skills, experience and capacity?
+7.6.4 Does the team have resources with appropriate skills and experience?

-Evidence expected Status/Ref Î Capability and capacity assessment completed, and resources identified and secured: Requisite skills available in the project team, and access to external expertise as appropriate; Requirements for intelligent customer capabilities, where appropriate, and plans to implement; Project relationships such as team working and partnering considered, with a plan to implement where appropriate; Internal and external resource requirements; Job descriptions for key project staff; Skills audit undertaken and plans for addressing any shortfall; Contract management staff identified to join the procurement team early to understand the procurement's intent and processes; and Appropriate allocation of key project roles between internal staff and consultants or contractors.
+Evidence expected Status/Ref Ξiς (Requisite skills available and access to external expertise available as appropriate; Requirements for intelligent customer capabilities, where appropriate, identified and planned for; Project relationships such as team working and partnering considered, with a plan to implement them where appropriate; Internal and external commitment to provide the resources required; Job descriptions for key project staff; Skills audit undertaken and shortfalls addressed; Contract management staff identified to join procurement team early, to familiarise themselves with the procurement's intent and processes; and Appropriate allocation of key project roles between internal staff and consultants or contractors.